Rethinking Church Part 5: Church Business

 Church is big business

 According to a 2016 study, the religious economy in the U.S.–of which Christianity is a significant part–is worth more than Apple, Amazon, and Google combined!
 Over one trillion dollars per year!
-In other words we, as the Church, spend easily billions of dollars each year on buildings, staff, and mostly inward facing programming and event production.
+In other words we, as the Church, spend tens of billions of dollars each year on buildings, staff, and mostly inward facing programming and event production.
 (Not to mention millions of hours of free labor from volunteers) There are, of course, churches doing good work in their communities but on average, Christian churches spend only 1% of their budgets on benevolence ministries outside the church.

 Given the state of our world right now, perhaps we need to ask ourselves: Are we truly in the business of healing the world or have we become just another business?
 (Businesses give to charity too!)
 If Jesus were to appear in the flesh today, would he even recognize what we have come to call church?
 And more importantly, would he like it?
 Or, would he be overturning tables?